AdobeDocs/experience-manager-core-components.en/help/using/developing.md

 ## Component Library

-Check out the [Component Library](http://opensource.adobe.com/aem-core-wcm-components/library.html), which showcases the current release of the Core Components and gives examples of their usage.
+Check out the [Component Library](https://adobe.com/go/aem_cmp_library), which showcases the current release of the Core Components and gives examples of their usage.

-### Sample Content Run-Mode {#sample-content-run-mode}
+### Core Components Out-of-the-Box {#out-of-the-box}

+The core components may or may not be installed automatically depending on how you are running AEM.

+#### AEM as a Cloud Service {#aem-cloud-service}

+Although the Core Components are fully compatible with [AEM as a Cloud Service](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/landing/home.html), the Core Components must be installed manually and are not available out-of-the-box.

+#### AEM On-Premise {#on-premise}

-The Core Components are visible in the Quickstart when the sample content is present, because the [We.Retail reference site](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/we-retail.html) uses them.
-However, when running in production (in `nosamplecontent` runmode, without sample content enabled), the core components won't be present anymore and must be installed on the AEM instances by the development and/or operations team.
+In on-premise installations, the Core Components are visible in the Quickstart when the sample content is present, because the [We.Retail reference site](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/we-retail.html) uses them.
+However, when running in production (in `nosamplecontent` runmode, without sample content enabled), the core components won't be present anymore and must be installed on the AEM instance.

 >[!NOTE]
 >
->In production environments, always run the Quickstart in `nosamplecontent` runmode.
+>In on-premise production environments, always run the Quickstart in `nosamplecontent` runmode.
 To use the Core Components in `nosamplecontent` runmode, follow the instructions of the [Using Core Components](using.md) documentation page.

 ## Technical Capabilities {#technical-capabilities}